Hourly Moving Service

 Moving into a new home is an incredibly exciting and, sometimes, overwhelming process.
 The highly-trained, professional staff here at East Coast Moving is able to take some of the burden off of you during your transition with our residential moving services.
 We are licensed to move in all states along the East Coast: Maine to Florida, including Ohio and Tennessee!
 If you’re moving to a new location that is less than 35 miles from the load address to the unload address, and within North Carolina, then your move with East Coast Moving will be billed hourly.
 Our standard options are:

-- 2 movers with a truck and necessary equipment bills at $100.00/hour in increments of 15 minutes.
-This includes up to 1.0 hour drive time to the residence & back*
+- 2 movers with a truck and necessary equipment bills at $110.00/hour in increments of 15 minutes.
+Final price will include up to 1.0 hour drive time to the residence & back*

-- 3 movers with a truck and necessary equipment bills at $140.00/hour in increments of 15 minutes.
-This includes up to 1.0 hour drive time to the residence & back*
+- 3 movers with a truck and necessary equipment bills at $155.00/hour in increments of 15 minutes.
+Final price will include up to 1.0 hour drive time to the residence & back*

-- 4 movers with a truck and necessary equipment bills at $175.00/hour in increments of 15 minutes.
-This includes up to 1.0 hour drive time to the residence & back*
+- 4 movers with a truck and necessary equipment bills at $200.00/hour in increments of 15 minutes.
+Final price will include up to 1.0 hour drive time to the residence & back*